iuni-cadre/BetaDemo/_episodes/03-visualization.md

 > ## Current limitations
 >- Only Microsoft Academic Graph data is compatible with this demo
 >- Refine your query size for better visulization results (only papers after 2017 will be included for size control)
->- Public sharing of user tools, archives and packages will be enabled later
+>- Public sharing of user tools, and packages, archive sharing will be enabled later
 >- Advanced visualizations in Notebook Part2.ipynb currently cannot be containerized into CADRE packages or tools {: .callout}